-My current role at Poq was the first web development hire in a company of a much larger existing team of mobile app and backend developers.
+My role at poq was the first web development hire in a company of a much larger existing team of mobile app and backend developers.

-For that reason, I am solely responsible for the Poq App Manager, a group of React web apps that allows our retail clients to self-service the style, contents and configuration of their app.
+For that reason, I was solely responsible for the poq App Manager - a group of React web apps that allows poq's B2B retail clients to self-service the style, contents and configuration of their app.

-The Poq platform is microservice-based, so when approaching the greenfield project of a scalable, long-supported “App Manager”, it made sense to research how we can match the reliability and separation that deploying microservice backend services gave us.
+The poq platform is microservice-based, so when faced with building a scalable, long-standing greenfield project, it made sense to research how I could match the reliability and separation that the existing backend team had found deploying microservice backend services gave us.
 I used a framework called single-spa to set up a foundation for many content management web apps to be developed and deployed independently whilst giving the user a seamless experience as if using one website.

 The App Styling tool enables clients to configure the style of their retail apps in the browser.
-The tool is built on our intelligent design system, which breaks down the app’s theme into elements and components, and governs how they are used across different screens of the app.
+The tool is built on an intelligent design system which breaks down the app's theme into elements and components, and governs how they are used across different screens of the app.

 App Insights Analytics Dashboard

-To have a comprehensive view of app metrics, Poq’s clients need to look at different analytics sources for commerce performance, user behaviour, download statistics, ratings and reviews and push notification performance.
+To have a comprehensive view of app metrics, poq's clients need to look at different analytics sources for app commerce performance, user behaviour, download statistics, ratings and reviews and push notification performance.

 The App Insights dashboard imports data from different services like Firebase, Appfigures and Airship to aggregate the key metrics in all these locations into a single dashboard on a weekly and monthly basis.